zbarrera92/basketball_tracking/README.md

 This project will build a program that will be able to identify the ball, made baskets, track players on their respective teams and possession of the ball using a custom trained neural network.
 I will build this model using traditional broadcast footage as I couldn’t find anything better and figured it was the most practical for anyone who might use this program.
 Some inspiration behind this project comes from a blog post from an individual who attempted to train a model to create a basketball highlight reel.
 Although the primary goal of this model is to automate statistical recording, I will attempt to create a highlight reel as well.

 For the custom object training I referenced and built off of [this colab notebook](https://colab.research.google.com/drive/1Mh2HP_Mfxoao6qNFbhfV3u28tG8jAVGk).
 That notebook is explained in [this video](https://www.youtube.com/watch?v=10joRJt39Ns&feature=emb_logo&ab_channel=TheAIGuy).
-The AI Guy is an awesome resource and fast tracked my understanding of YOLO Object Detection and the Darknet Framework.
+The AI Guy is a great resource who fast tracked my understanding of YOLO Object Detection and the Darknet Framework.
 For Object Tracking, I built off of a framework set up [here](https://github.com/pythonlessons/TensorFlow-2.x-YOLOv3/blob/master/yolov3/utils.py).
-Again, having this notebook really sped up my ability to impliment the player tracking feature.

 ## Project Goal
 Build a model that identifies highlights in a basketball game and tracks statistics.
 Model should identify the basketball, made baskets, track and determine the team of players.